SBA STEP program celebrates 10 years of helping businesses grow export sales

 Introduced 10 years ago, the program awarded grants to the U.S. states and territories to set up and manage their own STEP programs.
 The STEP grants provide resources to small businesses looking to enter or expand in the global marketplace.
 Exporting benefits faster sales growth, job creation, continuous innovation, and more protection against economic downturns.

 West Virginia was selected to receive a STEP grant in 2015.
-Since then, the West Virginia Development Office (WVDO) STEP program has received nearly 1 million dollars in STEP grant funding and has helped more than 187 export projects achieve more than $20 million in sales.
+Since then, the West Virginia Department of Economic Development (WVDED) STEP program has received nearly 1 million dollars in STEP grant funding and has helped more than 187 export projects achieve more than $20 million in sales.

 Recently, the state received notice that it has been awarded $150,000 to be used from Oct.
 1, 2020 to Sept.
 29, 2021.